 But this method is cost-intensive.
 And even if you go ahead with printing the documents, there’s another problem.

-In cases such as a conference, you don’t really know exactly how many people would turn up.
+As mentioned earlier, in cases such as a conference, you don’t really know exactly how many people would turn up.
 So you’re often not sure about how many copies you should get printed.

 b.
 Via email